 For the City Room – the project’s centrepiece – we studied the thermal comfort criteria which informed the design of the canopy and the performance of the glass roof and fans.
 A combination of the canopy’s geometry, the glass material and the use of fans, created an events space that is comfortable all year round.
 Building-integrated photovoltaic technology is also embedded into the canopy’s glass, permitting soft light to filter through while capturing the energy from the sun.

-This is a seven-year journey that has special significance to me, having been involved from bidding to the successful project delivery.
 A project of this scale involved working across Arup’s multidisciplinary services and offices, and externally with our client, authorities and partners.
-This was not just about the realisation of a complex engineering design, but also about the alliances and relationships that we’ve built and sustained from the beginning. ” Jason Tan Associate Principal
+This was not just about the realisation of a complex engineering design, but also about the alliances and relationships that we’ve built and sustained from the beginning. ” See Lin Ming Buildings Group Leader, Singapore